 It is funny sometimes, looking back on the journey you take to discover something new and personal to your health.
 Of all the lessons that I’ve learned from reading through thousands of research studies on genes, the most important lessons sometimes come from stumbling across a nugget of information that hits a chord.
 For me, seeing first hand the power of supplementing with a little mineral (lithium orotate) was eye-opening as to the power of combining genetics with nutrients.

-Let me cut to the chase (since no one reads to the end of the article): for some people, supplementing with lithium orotate helps with anxiety, mood, and anger issues, while for other people, lithium orotate supplements will have little or no effect.
+Let me cut to the chase (since no one reads to the end of the article): for some people, supplementing with lithium orotate helps with anxiety, mood, and anger issues, while for other people, lithium orotate supplements will have little or no noticeable effect on mood.
 Genes play a role in this.

 Before going any further into this, I want to clarify that I’m referring to supplementing with an over-the-counter mineral supplement of lithium orotate or lithium aspartate.
 This is different than the large, prescription doses of lithium carbonate used for bipolar disorder.
 Lithium is actually a naturally occurring mineral that is found in foods at concentrations dependent upon the mineral content of the soil.
 We naturally get about 3 -4 mg in our food each day.
 Supplemental lithium orotate comes in 5mg and 10 mg dosages.